-The disease tends to start with a firm pea-sized nodule (0.5-1.5cm) developing in one place, which either goes away on its own or ruptures after a few hours or days to ooze pus.
-This 'lesion' may return time and time again.
+The disease tends to start with a firm pea-sized lesion developing in one place.
+This either goes away on its own or ruptures after a few hours or days, to ooze pus.

-New lumps will often soon appear in an area nearby.
-If these are not controlled with medication, larger golfball-sized lumps may form and spread.
-Narrow channels also form under the skin that open up in the skin surface and leak pus.
+Often, new lumps will soon appear in an area nearby.
+If these are not controlled with medication, larger lumps may form and spread.
+Narrow channels also form under the skin that break out on the surface and leak pus.
 These are called sinus tracts.

-This cycle continues and new lumps may continue to reappear.
-HS is a lifelong condition that requires constant management (see Outlook section below).
+HS is a lifelong, recurring condition that requires constant management (see the Outlook section below).

 Stages of the disease